 Ethereum (ETH) review

-If Bitcoin is the forefather of cryptocurrencies then Ethereum is 2nd generation evolution of cryptocurrencies.
-Ethereum is the birth and leader of a new era of smarter and more complex blockchain technology.
+It is considered by many to be the birth and leader of a new era of smarter and more complex blockchain technology.

 - Ethereum is the foundation for a new era of the internet

 - Ether – the currency running on the Ethereum network

 - Smart contract tech is the future of crypto!

 - Why ETH (Ether) is worth investing in